-The fire during the 1940's also made it evident that a hospital was needed in Red Lake.
+The fire during the 1940's made it evident that a hospital was needed in Red Lake.
 The town purchased a bunkhouse for $1 and converted it into the Red Lake Red Cross Outpost Hospital.
-It stood where the present Sobeys store stands today.
+It stood where the present IGA store stands today.
 The twenty-two bed hospital was staffed with three registered nurses, and a Matron (today known as a Head Nurse).
 The nursing staff lived in the basement of the building so that they were available to assist the two pioneer physicians, Dr. Daniel and Dr. McMammon.
 The Hospital also provided obstetrical, pediatric and medical services; however, only emergency surgical procedures were done.
 It was not uncommon for the surgeons from both hospitals to assist each other during surgery.

 Click on the photos below for a larger view:

 The Amalgamation of the Margaret Cochenour Hospital & the Red Lake Cross Hospital